tlambert03/LLSpy/docs/gui.rst

 **Trim Edges**

-These settings allow you crop a number of pixesl from each edge of the raw data volume prior to processing.
+These settings allow you crop a number of pixels from each edge of the raw data volume prior to processing.

 Sometimes when imaging a subregion of the chip on a CMOS camera, the last 1 or 2 rows on the edge will be particularly bright, especially if there is a bright object just outside of the ROI.
 After deskewing and max projection, those bright edges often corrupt the image.
 Use Trim X Left and Trim X Right to crop pixels on the sides of the images prior to processing.